MichaelT-178/ForGuy/README.md

 2. In src/data/CompSci/Instructions go to the DisplayLinks file and add your information.

+3. In src/data/CompSci/Instructions go the InstructionSets file and add your information.

 3. In src/data go to SearchPages and add your information.
 ```
 {